 - What was the probable route they took?

 - See the ruins of Pelusium (images below).
 The buildings are no longer there, but the surrounding countryside would have looked much the same.
 What would it have been like walking through this land to an unknown future?

-According to Christian tradition, Jesus was born at Bethlehem in the days of King Herod, who died in the spring of 4 BC.
-Jesus’ birth probably occured in 4 or 5 BC.
-According to Luke (2:22-24), the child was presented at the Temple.
+Jesus was born at Bethlehem in the days of King Herod, who died in the spring of 4 BC.
+Jesus’ birth probably occurred in 4 or 5 BC.
+According to Luke (2:22-24), the baby/child was presented at the Temple.